jrs0/icdb/README.md

 - Need to try to get autocomplete working in every context it makes sense (col names etc.).
 - Look into replacing dbSendQuery with dbGetQuery for simplicity
+- Really need to find a way to lazily evaluate the contents of the Databases object.
+Currently, all the databases and tables are stored because the current autocomplete method rests of built-in autocompletion of lists – however, this requires the list to be populated.
+It would be better to find a different autocomplete method that allowed lazy evaluation of completion options.